Binhacker-1024/Binhacker-1024/README.md

 - 👋 Hi, I’m @Binhacker.
-- 👀 I’m interested in Back-end.
+- 👀 I dedicate myself to Back-end.
-- 🌱 I’m currently learning C++ & Java & C# & PHP .
+- 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on Backend Projects.
+- 💞️ I’m looking to collaborate on Back-end Projects.
-- 📫 How to reach me ...
+- 📫 If you want to reach me, please @Binhacker directly.

 <!---
 Binhacker-1024/Binhacker-1024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.